olvaffe/olv-notes/linux/drivers/gpu/drm-syncobj.md

     - modeled after `vkWaitForFences`
     - `DRM_SYNCOBJ_WAIT_FLAGS_WAIT_FOR_SUBMIT` for wait-before-submit behavior
       - it waits until a syncobj gets a dma-fence, and then waits on the fence
-- In April 2019, `drm_syncobj` was extended to support external timeline VkSemaphore with
+- In April 2019, `drm_syncobj` was extended in 5.2 to support external
+  timeline VkSemaphore
   - conceptually,
     - a syncobj's dma-fence pointer is replaced by {0, dma-fence}
     - there is a list of {seqno, dma-fence}